 As an entity incorporated under Dutch law, any dividends distributed by us are subject to Dutch dividend withholding tax on the basis of Dutch domestic law.
 On the basis of the 2012 Convention between the Federal Republic of Germany and the Kingdom of the Netherlands for the avoidance of double taxation with respect to taxes on income (the "double tax treaty between Germany and the Netherlands"), however, the Netherlands will be restricted in imposing these taxes if the Company is also a tax resident of Germany and its effective management is located in Germany.
 See "Risk factors-We may become taxable in a jurisdiction other than Germany and this may increase the aggregate tax burden on us."
 Dutch dividend withholding tax is, however, still required to be withheld from dividends if and when paid to Dutch resident holders of our common shares (and non-Dutch resident holders of our common shares that have a permanent establishment in the Netherlands to which their shareholding is attributable).
-As a result, upon a payment of dividends, we will be required to identify our shareholders in order to assess whether there are Dutch residents (or non-Dutch residents with a permanent establishment in the Netherlands to which the common shares (are an generally be credited against such shareholder's (corporate) income tax liability, we may approach the Dutch tax authorities prior to a payment of dividends to apply for a tax ruling confirming that no withholding of any Dutch withholding tax is required.
+As a result, upon a payment of dividends, we will be required to identify our shareholders in order to assess whether there are Dutch residents (or non-Dutch residents with a permanent establishment in the Netherlands to which the common shares (cor non-Dutch residents with a permanent establishment in the Netherlands to which the common shares are attributable) in respect of which Dutch dividend tax has to be withheld.
+Such identification may not always be possible in practice.
+As the dividend withholding tax liability of a Dutch resident shareholder can generally be credited against such shareholder's (corporate) income tax liability, we may approach the Dutch tax authorities prior to a payment of dividends to apply for a tax ruling confirming that no withholding of any Dutch withholding tax is required.
 The outcome of such tax ruling request is, however, uncertain.
-If a favorable tax ruling cannot be obtained and if the identity of our shareholders cannot be determined, withholding of both German and Dutch dividend tax may occur upon a payment of dividends.
+If a favorable tax ruling cannot be obtained and if the identity of our shareholders cannot be determined, withholding of both German and Dutch dividend tax